bwolmarans/bwaf-lab/README.md

 * az vm image accept-terms --urn barracudanetworks:waf:hourly:latest
 * git clone https://github.com/bwolmarans/bwaf-lab.git
 * cd bwaf-lab
-* ssh-keygen -m PEM -t rsa -b 2048 ( be careful about SSH keys don't over-write )
+* ssh-keygen -m PEM -t rsa -b 2048 ( be careful about existing SSH keys don't over-write )
 * terraform init
 * examine the terraform configuration file
 * terraform plan ( You need a unique ID for the Resource Group.
 Enter your first name + your phone number when asked.
 For example, my name is Brett and my phone number is (818) 292-7981, so I will enter brett8182925555 )